Non-voting members of the United States House of Representatives: U.S. Virgin Islands

 In 1972, the House agreed to admit Ron de Lugo as a delegate from the United States Virgin Islands, which had been a U.S. territory since 1917 after they were purchased from Denmark under the 1916 Treaty of the Danish West Indies.
-The current delegate, Stacey Plaskett, became the first nonvoting delegate to serve as an impeachment manager in the second impeachment trial of Donald Trump.
+The current delegate, Democrat Stacey Plaskett, became the first nonvoting delegate to serve as an impeachment manager in the second impeachment trial of Donald Trump.

 Guam

 In 1972, the House also agreed to admit Antonio Borja Won Pat as a delegate from Guam, which had been a U.S. territory since 1899 when it was ceded to the United States by Spain under the Treaty of Paris.
-Won Pat had been serving as the Washington Representative since 1965, an office without congressional rights that lobbied to seek a place in the House.
+Won Pat had been serving as the Washington Representative since 1965, an office without congressional rights that lobbied for a place in the House.
+Since 2023, this seat has been represented by Republican James Moylan.

 Northern Mariana Islands

 For thirty years, since 1978, citizens of the Commonwealth of the Northern Mariana Islands (CNMI) elected a resident representative, commonly known as Washington representative, an office without congressional rights that was established to represent the CNMI in Washington and performing related official duties established by CNMI law.

 In 2008, the Consolidated Natural Resources Act of 2008, signed into law by President George W. Bush, replaced the position of Resident Representative with a non-voting delegate to the House of Representatives.
 The election of the first delegate took place in November 2008.
 It was the only contest on the ballot because CNMI elections traditionally occurred in odd-numbered years.
-Gregorio Sablan won the election and took office in January 2009.
+Democrat Gregorio Sablan won the election and took office in January 2009.
+Sablan retired in 2024 and was succeeded by Republican Kimberlyn King-Hinds.